 Just 5 things I've worked on have been directly to contribute to other projects, and only when I have already received a benefit from them.
 Typically, when working with a larger organisation, it is building a website to support elements of much larger endeavours towards improving peoples computing experience.
 I've worked with the passionate designers and developers behind elementary OS, and pushed previously (largely one-person) projects like DeVeDe and Midori into the the modern age.

-Aside from constructing many of the eustasy projects and enterprises, I have also sporadically worked freelance for over eight years building couture pieces of the internet for various private clients and businesses, and am currently working as a technician, where I do get to occasionally revel in the internal or external sites, having fixed everyones printers.
+Aside from constructing many of the eustasy properties, I have also sporadically worked freelance for over eight years building couture pieces of the internet for various private clients and businesses, and am currently working as a technician, where I do get to occasionally revel in the internal or external sites, but only after fixing everyones printers.

-As such, I am proficient in most common server and client-side technologies, including the latest and greatest that HTML and CSS has to offer (arrows were always easy).
+I am proficient in most common server and client-side technologies, including the latest and greatest that HTML and CSS has to offer.
 If you want to see examples of my code, you should check out some of the GitHub repositories I've contributed too.

 Having taken over control of eustasy, a collaborative resources and learning organisation for both budding and more experienced web developers and designers, I quickly founded How to Ubuntu, which I continue to write tutorials and other articles for.
 More recently I have started how to elementary os as an alternative to How to Ubuntu for this new, exciting, and, above all, beautiful operating system.